Fishbowler/tempoflex-chrome-extension/README.md

 * Click "Load unpacked"
 * Pick the "dist" folder

+## Usage

+* Right click the extension
+* Pick "Options"
+* Set your Jira URL and your Jira username
+* Click the extension to see your over/under

+## Oddities

+Tempo starts the day with every user being behind by 7½ hours (or your configured daily work hours).
+TempoFlex adapts to this by ignoring today's hours if today is a working day.
+If it's a UK Bank Holiday, or a weekend, it'll continue to count today's hours (although you probably should take a break...)

 ## Acknowledgements

 [Tempo}(https://www.tempo.io/jira-project-management-tool) is a Jira plugin for recording time, among many other things.
 The Tempo name is theirs, and I'm in no way affiliated - I just made a tool that I found useful.